Wahroonga: Commercial areas

+Fox Valley Road/Comenarra Parkway

 There is also a commercial area at the intersection of Fox Valley Road and The Comenarra Parkway which contains the Sydney Adventist Hospital, Globalstar's Australian office, and the offices of the South Pacific Division of Seventh-day Adventists.

+Sports

+The Wahroonga Rugby Club, nicknamed the "Tigers" is the local rugby union team and the suburbs leading local sports team.
+The team plays home games at Cliff Oval in North Wahroonga.
+The team is affiliated with the Gordon Rugby Club, as Wahroonga falls within Gordon's catchment area.
+Knox Grammar School which is located in Wahroonga like other boys private schools considered exclusive in Sydney is a traditional rugby union school.
+Wahroonga doesn’t have a cricket club playing in the suburb, but is represented by name by the St Ives-Wahroonga cricket club who play in nearby St Ives.
+Other nearby cricket clubs include the Kissing Point Cricket Club, in nearby South Turramurra, the local team south of pacific highway. the Normanhurst Warrawee Cricket Club in nearby Normanhurst who shares the 2076 postcode with Wahroonga, the Thornleigh Cricket Club, and the Pennant Hills Cricket Club.
+In rugby league, Wahroonga falls within the catchment area of the North Sydney Bears, officially the North Sydney District Rugby League Football Club, the only team in the Sydney Metropolitan Area without Rugby League representation to have a junior catchment area.
+The Ku-ring-gai Cubs and Asquith Magpies are the local teams.
+The Ku-ring-gai Cubs who play at Memorial Park in Turramurra represent the Ku-ring-gai parts of the suburb, whilst the Asquith Magpies are the local team for the Hornsby Shire parts of the suburb, as their licence club is Magpies in nearby Waitara.

 Transport

-Wahroonga railway station is on the North Shore & Western Line of the Sydney Trains network, with frequent rail services to Central and Hornsby.
+Wahroonga railway station is on the North Shore railway line, with frequent Sydney Trains services to Central and Hornsby.

 Wahroonga is the Sydney end of the M1 Motorway to Newcastle.
-The Pacific Highway connects Wahroonga by road with the rest of the North Shore and Pennant Hills Road’s northern end begins in Wahroonga and intersects the M1 Motorway at Pearce's Corner.
+The Pacific Highway connects Wahroonga by road with the rest of the North Shore and Pennant Hills Road's northern end begins in Wahroonga and intersects the M1 Motorway at Pearce's Corner.
 The Comenarra Parkway is a minor arterial road that stretches from Thornleigh to West Pymble via Wahroonga and South Turramurra.
 Wahroonga is also the northern end of the NorthConnex motorway tunnel.

-Transdev NSW’s Upper North Shore services provide sporadic bus services to parts of Wahroonga.
+CDC NSW provides bus services to parts of Wahroonga such as the 576 to Wahroonga Station, 576T to Turramurra Station, 575 to Macquarie University or Hornsby Station via Turramurra, and the 591 to St Ives Community Centre or Hornsby Station.